Entire functions with Cantor bouquet Julia sets: Cantor bouquets, arc-smoothness and orderings

 \begin{obs}[Cantor bouquets have accessible endpoints] By definition, any endpoint of a straight brush $B$ is accessible from its complement $\R^2\setminus B$, and so the same applies to Cantor bouquets. \end{obs}

-We shall see below that given $F\in\Blog$ of disjoint type, for $J(F)$ to be a Cantor bouquet it is enough for its closure in $\widehat{\C}$ to be a \textit{smooth dendroid}, defined as follows.
+In order to discuss when the Julia set of a disjoint-type function $F\in\Blog$ is a Cantor bouquet, it will be useful to have a characterisation of Cantor bouquets in terms of their topological properties as subsets of the plane.
+To this end, we recall the following continuum-theoretic concepts.

-\begin{defn}[Smooth fans and dendroids] A continuum $X$ is a \emph{fan} (with \emph{top }$x_0 \in X$) if the following conditions are satisfied: \begin{enumerate} \item $X$ is \textit{hereditarily unicoherent}; that is, if $A, B\subset X$ are subcontinua of $X$, then $A\cap B$ is connected. \item $X$ is arcwise connected.
-Hence, by \eqref{item:her_uni}, $X$ is uniquely arcwise connected, and we use $[x, y]$ to denote the arc connecting $x, y \in X$. \item $x_0$ is the only \emph{branch point} of $X$; that is, a common endpoint of at least three different arcs that are otherwise pairwise disjoint. \end{enumerate} Whenever \eqref{item:her_uni} and \eqref{item:arc_con}, but not necessarily \eqref{item:branch_point}, hold for a continuum $X$, we say that $X$ is a \textit{dendroid}.
-A dendroid $X$ is \emph{(topologically) smooth} if there is some $x_0\in X$ such that for any sequence $y_n$ converging to a point $y$, the arcs $[x_0, y_n]$ converge to $[x_0, y]$ in the Hausdorff metric.
-If $x \in X $ is an endpoint of every arc containing it, then $x$ is called an \textit{endpoint} of $X$.
-A smooth fan $X$ whose endpoints are dense in $X$ is a \textit{Lelek fan}. \end{defn}
+\begin{defn}[Arc-smooth fans and dendroids] Let $X$ be a continuum. \begin{enumerate} \item $X$ is \textit{hereditarily unicoherent} if, for all subcontinua $A, B\subset X$, the intersection $A\cap B$ is connected. \item $X$ is \emph{uniquely arcwise connected} if for all distinct $x,y\in X$, there is a unique arc $[x,y]$ in $X$ connecting $x$ and $y$.
+When $x=y$, we set $[x,y]\defeq \{x\}$.
+If $X$ is hereditarily unicoherent and arc-connected, then it is uniquely arcwise connected. \item A continuum satisfying \eqref{item:her_uni} and \eqref{item:arc_con} is called a \emph{dendroid}. \item A common endpoint of at least three different arcs in $X$ that are otherwise pairwise disjoint is called a \emph{branch point} of $X$. \item A dendroid with a unique branch point $x_0$ is called a \emph{fan} (with \emph{top} $x_0$). \item A space $X$ is \emph{arc-smooth}\footnote{ In the topology literature, such spaces are usually called simply ``smooth.''
+Here we use the term arc-smooth to avoid confusion with smoothness in the sense of analysis.
+Arc-smoothness is a topological concept introduced in~\cite{arcsmooth}, which reduces to the usual topological concept of smoothness for uniquely arcwise connected spaces, which is the only context in which we shall apply it.} if it is uniquely arcwise connected and there is some $x_0\in X$ such that for any sequence $y_n$ converging to a point $y$, the arcs $[x_0, y_n]$ converge to $[x_0, y]$ in the Hausdorff metric.
+If we wish to specify the point $x_0$, we say that $X$ is \emph{arc-smooth with respect to $x_0$.} \item If $x \in X $ is an endpoint of every arc containing it, then $x$ is called an \textit{endpoint} of $X$. \item An arc-smooth fan $X$ whose endpoints are dense in $X$ is a \textit{Lelek fan}. \end{enumerate} \end{defn}

-\begin{prop} Suppose that $F\in\Blog$ is of disjoint type.
-Then $J(F)$ is a Cantor bouquet if and only if $\hat{J}(F)\defeq J(F)\cup \{\infty\}$ is a smooth dendroid. \end{prop} \begin{proof} By definition, any Cantor bouquet together with infinity is clearly a smooth dendroid.
-For the other direction, suppose that $\hat{J}(F)$ is a smooth dendroid.
-Note that no point in $J(F)$ can be a branch point, since each Julia continuum is \textit{atriodic}, that is, contains no subcontinuum whose complement has at least three components; this follows from \cite[Theorem 5.6]{lasse_arclike}, that states that if $F$ is of disjoint type, then all its Julia continua have span zero and, consequently, are atriodic \cite[p.
-213]{Lelek64}.
-Moreover, $\infty$ is clearly a branch point.
-Thus, $\hat{J}(F)$ is a smooth fan with top $\infty$.